uikit/uikit-site/docs/pages/tab.md

 ## Left/Right modifiers

 Add the `.uk-tab-left` or `.uk-tab-right` class to align tabs vertically to the left or right side.
 To save space, the alignment automatically switches back to horizontal when the viewport width goes below 960px.
-Add the `media` option with your own value to the `uk-tab` attribute to modify this behavior.

 When using the vertical alignment, you will usually create a grid to apply the layout as seen in the [Switcher example](switcher.md#vertical-tabs).